 Having psoriasis is tough and challenging for most people.
 It’s something that stays physically for a long time and may even affect the socio-emotional aspect of your life.
 But CareClinic has amazing features that facilitate with any treatment plan available.

-It has a psoriasis journal in which you can input your symptoms, medications, triggers, and mood on a daily basis.
+It has a psoriasis journal in which you can input your symptoms, medications, triggers, and mood daily.
 It also has an option to compile it into a monthly report for your doctor.

 This allows your specialist to come up with a relevant treatment plan or therapy for your condition.
 The medication reminder may also be used to set up notifications for your specialist’s appointments, light therapy, and other activities.